OUR COMMITMENT TO PRIVACY

 - From transactions in which we and clients are involved;

-- From clickstream activity on our websites (including the use of “cookies” and or “web beacons,” as discussed below); and
+- From click stream activity on our website(s) (including the use of “cookies” and or “web beacons,” as discussed below);

 - To assist us in providing our services to you;

-- To determine whether you came to our site from a banner ad or an affiliate website; or
+- To determine whether you came to our website(s) from a banner ad or an affiliate website; and

-There are some disclosures to third parties that we must make, such as disclosures necessary to effect, administer or enforce a transaction requested by you, to companies that perform services for us or to prevent fraud.
+There are some disclosures to third parties that we must make, such as disclosures necessary to effect, administer or enforce a requested transaction, to companies that perform services for us or to prevent fraud.
 Those disclosures may consist of the following:

-- Financial background information describing a client or person’s financial status;
+- Financial background information describing a person’s financial status;

 - Transaction information, such as account activity, debit activity or credit activity; and